Pete Isensee

 powerful database library.

-Designed and coded a large portion of MeetingPro 3.0, including the graphics
+- Designed and coded a large portion of MeetingPro 3.0, a DOS application,

 productivity by 30%.